-LBNL to Highlight Leadership in Computational Science in Presentations at SC2004
+LBNL to Highlight Leadership in Computational Science in Presentations, Demos at SC04

 October 27, 2004

 What kind of scientific breakthroughs can researchers achieve with one million dedicated processor hours on one of the worlds fastest supercomputers?
 Two million hours?
 Thanks to a special Department of Energy program, three research groups studying turbulence, astrophysics and chemistry were awarded a total of nearly 5 million hours on the 6,652-processor IBM supercomputer at the National Energy Research Scientific Computing Center (NERSC).

 Leaders of the three projects, supported under the INCITE, or Innovative and Novel Computational Impact on Theory and Experiment, program will present their results at the Lawrence Berkeley National Laboratory (LBNL) booth (no. 139) starting at 1 p.m.
 Tuesday, Nov.
 9, at the SC2004 conference in Pittsburgh, Pa.

 At the conference, Berkeley Lab will be hosting three days of talks by leading experts in computational science, cyber security, networking, and tools for advancing scientific computing.
 LBNL will also demonstrate capabilities in scientific visualization, distributed computing, cyber security, scientific data management and cluster performance.
 Demos and talks will feature results from NERSC, which is located at Berkeley Lab.

 “We are extremely proud that the principal investigators of the three INCITE projects have agreed to present their results based on computations performed at NERSC,” said NERSC Division Director Horst Simon.
 “These presentations, in addition to the other talks in our booth, reflect NERSC’s position as DOE’s leading center for unclassified computational science.”